Back to DWU AI Articles

 • Pricing and Yield Management: The mainline sets fares, manages yield, and captures excess revenue (if actual revenue exceeds the guarantee).
 The regional is "insulated" from pricing and demand volatility—it receives the guarantee payment in full.

-• Operational Standards: The CPA specifies on-time performance, safety standards, and service quality requirements, typically tied to metrics and penalties for non-compliance
+• Operational Standards: The CPA specifies on-time performance, safety standards, and service quality requirements, with penalties for non-compliance as detailed in SkyWest 10-K FY2023, p.
+15

 • Aircraft and Crew Specification: The CPA often specifies aircraft type (e.g., Embraer E175 aircraft), crew uniforms, and service standards to maintain brand consistency